CGurity/SDA/en/02-Policies and directives/0204-Clean-desk-policy.md

 ### Physical information layout
 > How should physical information be available once it has to be dismissed?
-Discuss, modify and approve the content in section (4) of the corresponding template.
+Discuss, modify and approve the content in the section (4) of the corresponding template.
 Some of the most important aspects discussed in this section are:

 * The use of equipment or techniques to make unintelligible physical information.
-* Secure places to deposit information in physical after it has been processed for its disposal.
+* To secure places by depositing information in physical after it has been processed for its disposal.

 ## References
 * [Clean Desk Policy template | SANS Institute](https://www.sans.org/security-resources/policies/general/pdf/clean-desk-policy)